Wine is a Work of Art

 Making of: The grapes are all hand-harvested and processed with zero sulfur.
 The grapes are then placed in open-top neutral

 barrels and tubs that allow for slow fermentation.
-After 20-30 days of contact with the skins, stems and seeds, the wine is put to rest in neutral barrels.
+After 10-30 days (depending on the vintage) of contact with the skins, stems and seeds, the wine is put to rest in neutral barrels.
 The wine ages for 18 months in a cave in Oregon’s coastal mountain range.
-Bottled unfined and unfiltered.
+Bottled unfined and unfiltered, tiny amount of SO2 at bottling.

 Personality: “a pure wine in which I can taste the soil where it was grown.
 I can taste the wind, the volcanic land and smell the gardens that are next to the vineyards.
 Bayleaf, dark tea, redcurrant and volcanic stone,” Jarad says.